Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation: Impact of Systematic and Positional Uncertainties

+where $\phi(L_X,z)$ denotes the XLF.
 Using the best-fit XLF parameters and their reported $1\sigma$ uncertainties from \citet{UedaXLF2014}, we perform Monte Carlo simulations in which the XLF parameters are randomly varied according to independent Gaussian distributions centered on their best-fit values.
-For each realization, we compute the corresponding correction factor between the flux-limited subset and the full population, thereby estimating the relative uncertainty of the extrapolated neutrino contribution as a function of the adopted flux threshold $F_{\rm min}$.
-That quantifies the relative uncertainty in the extrapolated total AGN neutrino contribution induced solely by XLF uncertainties, which we denote as $\delta_{\rm XLF}$.
+For each realization, we compute the corresponding correction factor between the flux-limited subset and the full population, thereby estimating the relative uncertainty of the extrapolated neutrino contribution as a function of the adopted flux threshold $F_{\rm min}$. {In the practical application to certain detector and AGN catalog, this threshold is the flux cut $F_{\rm cut}$ set by the source-separation criterion.} The uncertainties in the XLF is then involved in the extrapolated total AGN neutrino, which we denote as $\delta_{\rm XLF}$.
 The resulting $\delta_{\rm XLF}$ as a function of $F_{\rm min}$ is summarized in Figure~\ref{fig:XLF_uncertainty}.
 As expected, adopting brighter flux thresholds leads to rapidly increasing extrapolation uncertainties.
 This behavior reflects the fact that when only very luminous AGNs are included, the selected subset captures only a small fraction of the total XLF-weighted luminosity density, causing the correction factor to become highly sensitive to uncertainties in the faint-end slope and normalization of the XLF.